 3. Being unrealistic with Challenge results.

-Ultimately, in terms of mental and physical health, wellbeing and longevity the research is strong that food variety is an important part of a healthy diet and a healthy gut microbiome.
+Ultimately, in terms of mental and physical health, wellbeing and longevity the research are strong that food variety is an important part of a healthy diet and a healthy gut microbiome.

 Bottom line: The FODMAP diet has three phases with the goal of achieving: as much variety as possible, with as few symptoms as possible.